Yash22222/Olympic-Games-Analytics-Using-Apache-Spark/README.md

 ## Installation and Setup
 To run this project, you need:
 1. A Databricks account.
-You can sign up for a [free Community Edition](https://databricks.com/try-databricks).
+Sign up for a [free Community Edition](https://databricks.com/try-databricks).
 2. The Olympic dataset in CSV format.

 ### Steps to Set Up